nicoespeon/understandlegacycode.com/content/blog/if-you-mock-are-you-even-testing/index.md

 This is theory and all, but let's get back to our reality: existing code that's not tested.

+### I/O-Free and I/O-Dependent tests

+👍 I really like [Ted M. Young's nomenclature](https://ted.dev/articles/2023/04/02/i-m-done-with-unit-and-integration-tests/) of "I/O-Free tests" and "I/O-Dependent" tests.

+"I/O" is everything that is external to your application code at runtime (eg. database, 3rd parties, system's clock…).
+It is what I called the "Infrastructure" earlier.
+"Infrastructure" comes from the Domain-Driven Design world, but it's often confused with DevOps/Docker/containers stuff.
+I/O may work best.
+It depends on who you are talking to.

+### What good tests look like?

+Kent Beck came up with [a list of characteristics](https://kentbeck.github.io/TestDesiderata/) of what make tests useful.

+Beyond the nomenclature, I often find myself go back to this list to ask myself how existing tests can be improved, and what traits we should strive for.

 ## Back to Legacy Code 🦄 🌈

 I think this view on testing can guide you.
 You shouldn't mock a lot.
 But dealing with Legacy Code, you will have to.
 Temporarily.
 Because the code is a tangled mess of things that are hard to test (Infrastructure) and business logic (Domain).